 Wisconsin Distinguished Professor,

-Department of Engineering Physics, Engineering Mechanics Program, Department of Materials Science, Rheology Research Center, Department of Biomedical Engineering, and Mechanics and Materials Group
+Department of Engineering Physics, Engineering Mechanics Program, Department of Materials Science, Rheology Research Center, College of Engineering.

 University of Wisconsin

 We also study practical composite materials such as dental composites for tooth restorations and aircraft composites in the context of damage resistance and damage tolerance as well as moisture ingression.
+Piezoelectric composites and lattices, chiral elastic lattices, as well as thermoelastic composites and lattices are presently of particular current interest.
 We pursue basic research as well as applied research for industry.
 Industrial research has included high temperature performance studies of alloys for small engines, improved shoe insoles, and advanced dampers.